fetchai/docs-archived/docs/machine-learning/smart-contract-example.md

 ### Separately callable functions

-In this example the train, evaluate, and predict functions are all separately callable.
+In this example the `train`, `evaluate`, and `predict` functions are all separately callable.
 This allows users to contribute to training the model, or utilise the model for prediction independently.

 ### Function decorators